Overview

 FunctionalityHotkeys & Notes

 Painting With Polygroups⚪ ZModeler brush has to be active.
 Alt painting adds a white Polygroup while Alt painting over the same spot again restores the previous Polygroup color.
 To give the newly created white Polygroup it’s unique color, one can after painting with Alt, continue holding down LMB and tap Alt to cycle through Polygroup colors.
-In addition, most ZModeler action will allow for pressing Alt mid-action, to cycle Polygroups.
+In addition, most ZModeler actions will allow for pressing Alt mid-action, to cycle Polygroups.

 Polygroup Visible & MaskedGroup Masked Clear Mask (Ctrl + W) To get a perfectly smooth cut between Polygroups, set Polish Grouped Polygons to “1” (Polygroups > …).